Dparlar33/Unit_test/Unit_test/README.md

 In this assignment, I wrote functions to pass the tests with the cases need to pass.

-Every tests have several cases, the cases has to be `table driven design testing` and `all cases must pass!`
+There are 6 functions / algorithm in the assignment and tests of them . `table driven design testing` and `all cases must pass!`

 ## Test Run
 ```